RupeshBade/RupeshBade/README.md

 ## 🚀 About Me

-I'm a passionate and dedicated BCA student with a keen interest in software development, web technologies, and learning new tools and frameworks.
-I love building projects that solve real-world problems and help me grow as a developer.
+BCA student with a strong interest in data analytics, currently learning Python, SQL, and Power BI.
+Familiar with working on academic and personal projects involving data handling and basic visualization.
+Eager to apply analytical thinking, learn new tools, and grow in a data-focused role.
+Strong team player with good communication and problem-solving skills.
 ---

 ## 🛠️ Skills

-- 💻 **Languages:** PHP, JavaScript, Python, C, C++
+- 💻 **Languages:** PHP, JavaScript, Python,React
-- 🌐 **Web Technologies:** HTML5, CSS3, Bootstrap, Tailwind, Laravel
+- 🌐 **Web Technologies:** HTML, CSS
 - 🗄️ **Databases:** PostgreSQL, MySQL
-- 🧰 **Tools:** Git, GitHub, VS Code, Figma
+- 🧰 **Tools:**  PowerBI, Excel, GitHub, VS Code, Figma

 ---

 ## 🌱 Currently Learning

-- Advanced PHP and Laravel
-- React.js for modern front-end development
-- Backend integrations and API development
+- Python
+- MySQL